A Song of Ice and Fire: Sales

 The TV series has contributed significantly boosting sales of both the books and collectibles like box-sets, merchandise, and other items.
-The TV series also contributed in increasing the geographic coverage of the books, introducing new customers in emerging countries like India and Brazil to the book series.
+The TV series also contributed to increasing the geographic coverage of the books, introducing new customers in emerging countries like India and Brazil to the book series.
 All this has significantly increased the overall book sales.
 As of April 2019, the book series has sold 90 million copies worldwide.

 Fandom

 During the 1980s and early 1990s, Martin's novels had slowly earned him a reputation in science fiction circles, although he said to only have received a few fans' letters a year in the pre-internet days.
 The publication of A Game of Thrones caused Martin's following to grow, with fan sites springing up and a Trekkie-like society of followers evolving that meet regularly.
-Westeros.org, one of the main A Song of Ice and Fire fansites with about seventeen thousand registered members as of 2011, was co-founded in 1999 by a Swedish-based fan of Cuban descent, Elio M. García, Jr., as well as Linda Antonsson, who introduced him to the series; their involvement with Martin's work has now become semi-professional.
+Westeros.org, one of the main A Song of Ice and Fire fansites with about seventeen thousand registered members as of 2011, was co-founded in 1999 by a Swedish-based fan of Cuban descent, Elio M. García Jr., as well as Linda Antonsson, who introduced him to the series; their involvement with Martin's work has now become semi-professional.
 The Brotherhood Without Banners, an unofficial fan club operating globally, was formed in 2001.
 Their founders and other longtime members are among Martin's good friends.

 Martin runs an official website and administers a lively blog with the assistance of Ty Franck.
 He also interacts with fandom by answering emails and letters, although he stated in 2005 that their sheer numbers might leave them unanswered for years.
 Since there are different types of conventions nowadays, he tends to go to three or four science-fiction conventions a year simply to go back to his roots and meet friends.
 He does not read message boards anymore, so that his writing will not be influenced by fans foreseeing twists and interpreting characters differently from what he intended.

 While Martin calls the majority of his fans "great", and enjoys interacting with them, he lost some of them because of the six years it took to release A Dance with Dragons.
 A movement of disaffected fans called GRRuMblers formed in 2009, creating sites such as Finish the Book, George and Is Winter Coming?
 When fans' vocal impatience for A Dance with Dragons peaked shortly after, Martin issued a statement called "To My Detractors" on his blog that received media attention.
 The New York Times noted that it was not uncommon for Martin to be mobbed at book signings.
 The New Yorker called this "an astonishing amount of effort to devote to denouncing the author of books one professes to love.
 Few contemporary authors can claim to have inspired such passion."